 Is Negligence More Prevalent in the ER?

 Medical malpractice tends to occur more frequently in the emergency department than anywhere else.
-By definition, patients believe they have a serious injury or ailment which needs immediate treatment; as a result, the consequences are more likely to be severe and immediate.
+By definition, patients believe they have a serious injury or ailment that needs immediate treatment; as a result, the consequences are more likely to be severe and immediate.
 If someone enters the ER presenting with one side of their face or body being numb, that might be consistent with a stroke and require imaging tests.
 The standard of care in that instance is to do imaging studies of the brain, such as a CAT scan or an MRI, to rule out that the patient is having a stroke.

 Determine Negligence and Liability in an Albany ER Malpractice Case with an Attorney